EspeIgira/Pitch-one-minute/README.md

 # Pitch-one-minute
-# -News-Highlight

-Creating an Application / News-Highlight with News articles.
+Creating an Application / Pitch one minute with Users.

 ## Description